-Running Pace Conversion: Min/Km to Min/Mile and Distance/Time Calculator
+Running Pace Calculator: Min/Km to Min/Mile Converter

-If you’ve ever Googled “min per km to min per mile” mid-training block, you’re not alone.
+If you've ever Googled "min per km to min per mile" mid-training block, you're not alone.
+This running pace calculator converts pace, speed, and distance in both directions, instantly.

 Runners, hybrid athletes, military members, and tactical professionals bounce between pace systems constantly.
-One program says 4:30/km, another says 7:15/mile, and suddenly you’re doing math instead of training.
+One program prescribes 4:30/km, another writes 7:15/mile, and suddenly you're doing math instead of training.
+That's exactly why we built the free running pace calculator below, to handle min/km to min/mile, km/h to mph, and finish-time estimates without the friction.

 But here’s the part most people miss 👇